 What has God spoken to you this week through experiencing or observing any of these?

 INNER IMPRESSIONS.
-God speaks by what many have termed his “still, small voice”, addressing people within their inner man in relation to personal assurance, correction/conviction or guidance to intimately connect with each one of his beloved children (1 Kings 19:12; Isaiah 30:21; Habakuk 2:2; John 10:27-28).
-His voice is never one of condemnation, accusation or fear.
-I believe the Holy Spirit breaks through our natural human thoughts through sudden, spontaneous thoughts that light upon our minds.
+God speaks by what many have termed his “still, small voice”, addressing people within their inner man in relation to personal assurance, correction/conviction or guidance to intimately connect with each one of his beloved children (1 Kings 19:12; Isaiah 30:21; Habakkuk 2:2; John 10:27-28).
+His voice is never one of condemnation, accusation, or fear.
+I believe the Holy Spirit breaks through our natural human ideas through sudden, spontaneous thoughts that light upon our minds.
 This “voice” always corresponds with God’s character and heart exhibited in Scripture.
-As we walk with God, we grow in our ability to identify and distinguish with greater clarity what is his voice, our voice and the voice of the enemy.
+As we walk with God, we grow in our ability to identify and distinguish with greater clarity what is his voice, our voice, and the voice of the enemy.

 What has God spoken to you this week in the space of your inner being?

 SCRIPTURE.
 God speaks through His authoritative Word, the inspired and inerrant Scriptures, which He has given through His prophets and apostles by the Holy Spirit in the Old and New Testaments (2 Peter 1:19-21; 2 Timothy 3:14-17).
 The Canon is closed (meaning there are no more continuing authoritative extra-biblical revelations), and any current impressions, personal or otherwise are to be measured against the full counsel of the Word of God.
 What would we do, where would we be, without these beautiful words of life?
 They are inexhaustible, and they are our true North.

 With what do we come to Scripture to hear God?